python-discord/bot/bot/resources/tags/loop-remove.md

   while data:
       item = data.pop()
   ```
-- consider: you may not need to remove items in the first place!
+- considering whether you need to remove items in the first place!